TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/DependencyInjection/Index.rst

   for this request, and if another makeInstance() call asks for it, *the same object instance* is returned - otherwise makeInstance() always creates a new object instance and returns it.

-* Second, makeInstance() allows :ref:`"XCLASSing" <xclasses>`.
+* Second, :php:`makeInstance()` allows :ref:`"XCLASSing" <xclasses>`.
 This is a - rather dirty -
   way to substitute a class with a custom implementation.
 XCLASS'ing in general is brittle and seen as a last resort hack if no better solution is available.
 In connection with Symfony containers, XCLASSing services should be avoided in general and service overrides should be used instead.
+Replacing the XCLASS functionality in TYPO3 is still work in progress.
-Core is still working on this, though.
-In contrast, XCLASSing is still useful for data objects, and there is no good other solution on the horizon.
+  In contrast, XCLASSing is still useful for data objects, and there is no good other solution yet.

 Using :php:`makeInstance()` worked very well for a long time.
-It however lacked a feature that has been added to the PHP world after makeInstance() had been invented: Dependency injection.
+It however lacked a feature that has been added to the PHP world after :php:`makeInstance()` had been invented: Dependency injection.
-There are lots of articles about dependency injection on the net, so we won't go too deep here but rather present the main idea: The general issue appears when classes follow the `separation of concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_
+There are lots of articles about dependency injection on the net, so we won't go too deep here but rather explain the main idea: The general issue appears when classes follow the `separation of concerns <https://en.wikipedia.org/wiki/Separation_of_concerns>`_ principle.

-principle: One of the standard examples is logging.
+One of the standard examples is logging.
 Let's say a class's responsibility is the creation of users - it checks everything and finally writes a row to database.
 Now, since this is an important operation, the class wants to log an information like "I just created user 'foo'".
 And this is where dependency injection enters the game: Logging is a huge topic, there are